 - Sprinkle some fresh chopped basil to serve

 This dish includes 2-3 of your 5 a day depending on how much you eat.
 It can make 4 portions if you serve it with something else (it would go lovely with some garlic bread, sweet potato or rice) or 2 portions if you are serving it on its own.
-If you are eating a quarter it comes out at 6 Weight Watcher’s SmartPoints and if you are eating ½ it comes out at 11 Weight Watcher’s SmartPoints.
+For those of you who requested weight watchers points – if you are eating a quarter it comes out at 6 Weight Watcher’s SmartPoints and if you are eating ½ it comes out at 11 Weight Watcher’s SmartPoints.

 Hope you enjoy it!